 Service Credits.

 Service Credit Amounts.
-If the Contractor fails to respond to a Support Request within the applicable Service Level response time or to Resolve a Support Request within the applicable Service Level Resolution time, the State will be entitled to the corresponding service credits specified in the table below ("Service Credits"), provided that the relevant Error did not result from a State Cause.
+If the Contractor fails to respond to a Support Request within the applicable Service Level response time, the State will be entitled to the corresponding service credits specified in the table below ("Service Credits"), provided that the relevant Error did not result from a State Cause.